In this post I will be sharing an Easy Pineapple Coleslaw Recipe.

 What do I need to make Pineapple Coleslaw?

-- Pineapple Tidbits – work great for that burst of pineapple flavor in this dish.
-I only had chunks on hand so I sliced each one in half to make them tidbits.
+- Pineapple Tidbits – the small chunks of pineapple work great for that burst of juicy pineapple flavor in this dish.
+Since I only had chunks on hand, I sliced each one in half to make them tidbits.
 Crushed would probably work well too.
 Hang on to the juice too because you’ll need some it for the dressing.
 I used the Dole brand of pineapple because I had it on hand.
+There are no brand preferences for me.
 I also use generic store brands and it depends on who has what I need.

 - Salt and Black Pepper – for a bit of seasoning